WHO WE ARESo, you've met the owl . . . with the attitude. He's our Wine Snob* ambassador.

 What the owl is trying to say is, you don't have to be a wine snob to enjoy wine.
 You don't need to use words like "velvety tannins" and "hint of lychee on the nose" to describe a wine.
 And there's no wrong answer to the question,

 That's why we're "Wine Snob" with an asterisk - your taste buds, your rules.
 So, don't let the wine snobs get you down!

 (If you are a wine snob, that's okay, too.
 It is pretty fun to say "velvety tannins."
 Embrace that inner wine snob, but try not to impose it on everyone around you - when you say you think our Tempranillo tastes faintly like leather saddle, don't expect anyone else to know what you're talking about.
 After all, they didn't go saddle-licking with you last weekend.

 OUR STANDARDSWhen we buy a bottle of wine to drink, our priorities are taste, quality, and cost.
 We want a bottle of wine that's yummy, interesting, unadulterated, and reasonably priced.
 And, that's what we want to offer to you.

 (Take our 2016 Chardonnay, for example.
-It pairs equally well with mac and cheese or fancy grilled halibut with asparagus and beurre blanc, and although we sell it for $17 a bottle, we think it holds its own against more expensive bottles.
+It pairs equally well with mac and cheese or fancy grilled halibut with beurre blanc, and although we sell it for $17 a bottle, we think it holds its own against more expensive bottles.)

 Of course, in addition to having yummy, high-quality wine, it's nice to have a pretty label.

-OUR WINESShipping is available to California, Florida, Minnesota, Nevada, and Wisconsin at a flat rate of $15 for every 1-6 bottles.
+OUR WINESShipping is available to California, Minnesota, Nevada, and Wisconsin at a flat rate of $15 for every 1-6 bottles.